tinymce/tinymce-docs/_includes/install/nuget.md

 #### Use of local plugins & language packs when installing via package managers

-When using package managers you might have local TinyMCE addons in your project such as plugins or language packs.
-Load these from your project location rather than from inside the package using these config options:
+When using package managers you might have local TinyMCE add-ons in your project such as plugins or language packs.
+Load these from your project location rather than from inside the package using these configuration options:

 ```js
 tinymce.init({